Broadway's Debbie Gravitte, Klea Blackhurst, Jason Graae and More Tribute Jerry Herman Tonight at The Berman

 Hello Dolly, Mame, Mack and Mabel and La Cage aux Follies are some examples of composer Jerry Herman's ability to light up Broadway.
-The music of this legendary lyricist, and one of Broadway's most beloved icons, will light up The Berman Center for the Performing Arts Saturday, December 9.
+The music of this legendary lyricist, and one of Broadway's most beloved icons, will light up The Berman Center for the Performing Arts tonight, December 9.

 Jerry Herman: The Broadway Legacy Concert, is performed by a cast of New York's top Broadway and concert stars, including Tony Award Winner Debbie Gravitte, Klea Blackhurst, Jason Graae, Scott Coulter and John Boswell on piano.